 User Permissions Required

-- Admin role (Basic & Pro plans)
+- Admin or owner role

 Understand and manage the impact of physical distancing on your floor's capacity.
 Learn more about best practices while planning your return to the office.